 COBRA: "How to Continue Your Health Care Coverage" discusses COBRA and Minnesota continuation coverage.

-Portability: "Portability of Health Care Coverage" discusses your health care coverage when you change jobs or change from one health plan company to another.
+Portability: Minnesota Health Information Clearinghouse Frequently Asked Questions and Answers discusses your health care coverage when you change jobs or change from one health plan company to another.

 Overview of Health Coverage Options, More Publications of Interest